CAMPSITE ACTIVITIES-Watch this section for updates!

 trip will end at the campground.

-or in the pavilion, and just getting to know each other as brothers and sisters in
+is a great time to get to know each other as brothers and sisters in

 Contact me if you

 attend.
 We don't want money to be a reason why anyone is unable to feast with

 other believers...especially if you want to be baptized in Yahushua's name.

 For those who can afford to help others,